 Most of us tend to run a bit more acidic, thanks to the standard American diet, so it’s no wonder we spend the winter months battling germs.

-If you waited too long and have been hit by a cold or the flu, drink the vinegar anyway.
-It’ll help your body fight off the germs, give you some energy and help improve your digestion.
+If you waited too long and are in the throes of a cold or the flu, keep drinking the vinegar anyway.
+It’ll help your body fight off the germs, give you some energy, and help improve your digestion.

 You can also use it to get rid of a sinus or chest infection.
 For a sinus infection or stuffy head, add 1/8 of a cup of ACV to the water in a vaporizer and leave on over night.